 Not at all.
-In fact, intuition is based on a different type of logic and intelligence, and it has the power of steering us towards decisions that make more sense in the long run.
+In fact, intuition is based on a different type of logic and intelligence, and it has the power to steer us towards decisions that make more sense in the long run.

-If you are facing a major decision right now, follow the next 3 steps to know what your intuition is telling you about it:
+If you are facing a major decision right now, follow the next three steps to know what your intuition is telling you about it:

 Improve Self-Trust, Confidence, And Self-love